How to configure Vepp on the Amazon EC2 Cloud

 Connection to Putty

-You’ll need a hostname like centos@publicDNS, to connect, where publicDNS is, of course, instance’s public DNS.
-Copy it in the Amazon EC2 console.
-Once your instance is ready, you’ll see the Running status and the public IP-address.
+You’ll need a login like centos@publicDNS, where publicDNS is, of course, instance’s public DNS.
+Copy it in в the Amazon EC2 console, Instances section.
+Once you create a name, you can connect.

 - Launch Putty.

-- In Hostname field enter your login, the 22nd port, and the SSH connection type.
+- In the Hostname field enter your login, the 22nd port, and the SSH connection type.

 - Open the Connection — SSH — Auth tab and click Browse.
 Select your converted key file.